 Over a year later, when the film was eventually shown, I revisited the original designs and was amazed at how fully formed they were.
-Though we We leveraged two of the original designs for the front and back of a promotional postcard instead of the .
-(For the curious, I've included two examples of the unfinished original art.)
+Rather than producing a poster, we leveraged two of the original designs for the front and back of a promotional postcard.
+(For the curious, I've included two examples of the unfinished original art at right.)

 —Alicia Fletcher, Silent Revue Programmer